 A brief history of the challenges and solutions

-Since 2008, student enrollment in Yarmouth Schools has increased more than 17%, from 1,393 nine years ago to today’s student count of 1,636.
+Since 2008, student enrollment in Yarmouth Schools has increased more than 17%, from 1,393 nine years ago to the 2017-18 student count of 1,636.
 Two separate studies by independent researchers indicate that this trend is not going to end soon, and by 2027 Yarmouth may see enrollment of approximately 1,970 students.
 This is significantly higher than the total school building capacity and requires immediate attention.

 To address these concerns, the School Committee formed a Facilities Assessment Committee.
 After a year of working with architects and engineers from Harriman, the Facilities Assessment Committee identified six options to address the facilities needs of the district, recommending “Option 4”, which calls for: